davionchai/davionchai/README.md

 ### 你好 Hi 😋

-I am a small potato level data engineer who are enthusiastic on burning\
+I am a small potato level data engineer who is enthusiastic on burning\
 down warehouses and infrastructure.
 My number one goal is to trigger your pagerduty\
 while making sure mine doesn't, such a lovely mate, am I.